alekpopovic/aws-secrets-manager/README.md

 )
 ```

-In complex environments where applications require the use of multiple secrets, this game can be an interesting solution.
+In complex environments where applications require the use of multiple secrets, this gem can be an interesting solution.

 In AWS Secrets Manager if you have secret with name example-1 and with Secret value type => Key/value: